Promoting Educator Networks: Standards-Based Instruction for English Learners

 The Center for Applied Linguistics (CAL) is working in partnership on this project with the University of Oregon’s Global and Online Education Department (Global), the TESOL International Association (TESOL), and a team of Local Education Agencies.
 It is overseen by the evaluation expertise of SRI International (SRI).
-Funded by a grant from the Office of Innovation and Improvement (i3), U.S. Department of Education, this four-year project addresses the competition’s Absolute Priority of Improving Academic Outcomes for English Learners (ELs) under Subpart (a) Aligning and implementing the curriculum and instruction used in grades K-12 for language development and content courses.
+Funded by a grant from the U.S. Department of Education, Office of Innovation and Improvement's Investing in Innovation fund (i3), this four-year project addresses the competition’s Absolute Priority of Improving Academic Outcomes for English Learners (ELs) under Subpart (a) Aligning and implementing the curriculum and instruction used in grades K-12 for language development and content courses.

-Project core activities are interdependent and intersect across the project and include
+Project core activities are interdependent and intersect across its activities:

-The project addresses four goals.
-(1) To use PEN’s teacher networks to expand traditional approaches to PD; (2) To facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) To improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; (4) To impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in PEN.
-Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs; and, higher English and content test scores among ELs served by PEN teachers.
+The project addresses four goals: (1) use PEN’s teacher networks to expand traditional approaches to PD; (2) facilitate teachers’ implementation of standards-based, EL-relevant instruction; (3) improve ELs’ English language and literacy development, therefore enhancing access to rigorous core academic content; and (4) impact EL students’ ELP and standardized content scores as a result of teachers’ involvement in PEN.
+Outcomes include a new, unique approach to PD; improved implementation of standards-based, EL-relevant instruction; increased English language and literacy proficiency among ELs in participating teachers' classrooms; and, higher English and content test scores among ELs served by participating teachers.